YousefOnWeb/java_gradient_noise/README.md

 2. **Apache Maven:** A build automation tool.
 Ensure it's installed and configured in your system's PATH.

-3. **The Java Noise Library (noise_java_project):** You need to have the Java Noise Package itself.
-Since it's not on a public Maven repository, you'll typically build it from its source (java_noise_lib_project.md describes its structure) and install it into your local Maven repository.
-To do this, navigate to the root directory of the noise_java_project (where its pom.xml is located) and run:
+3. **The Java Noise Library (java_gradient_noise):** You need to have ``java_gradient_noise`` itself.
+Since it's not on a public Maven repository, you'll typically build it from its source and install it into your local Maven repository.
+To do this, navigate to the root directory of the java_gradient_noise (where its pom.xml is located) and run:

    ```
    mvn clean install
    ```

-   This will make the library available for other local Maven projects.
+   This will make the library available for other local Maven projects on your machine.
 The library's Maven coordinates are assumed to be:

    - GroupId: ``com.yousefonweb.noise``
    - ArtifactId: ``noise-lib``